xmtp/libxmtp/bindings_ffi/README.md

 ## Async and concurrency

-We use Tokio as our multi-threaded [async runtime](https://rust-lang.github.io/async-book/08_ecosystem/00_chapter.html).
+We use Tokio as our [async runtime](https://rust-lang.github.io/async-book/08_ecosystem/00_chapter.html).
 Uniffi can use this runtime on async methods and objects using the annotation `#[uniffi::export(async_runtime = ‘tokio’)]`.
 Uniffi plumbs up an executor (scheduler) in the foreign language to the Tokio runtime in Rust.
 More details [here](https://github.com/mozilla/uniffi-rs/blob/734050dbf1493ca92963f29bd3df49bb92bf7fb2/uniffi_core/src/ffi/rustfuture.rs#L11-L18).

 Because the foreign language may be multi-threaded, any objects passed to the foreign language must be `Send` and `Sync`, and [no references to `&mut self` are permitted](https://mozilla.github.io/uniffi-rs/udl/interfaces.html#concurrent-access).
-TODO: interior mutability pattern we should use, sync vs async mutex/rwlock
+For now, use the mutability pattern described in https://github.com/xmtp/libxmtp/pull/138.